You’re going to Copenhagen? Lucky you!

 From/to the Airport (CPH)

 The Metro runs directly from and to CPH’s Terminal 3.
-It takes around 15 minutes from Amagerbro station and it runs day and night (NB.
+It takes around 15 minutes to/from Amagerbro station (near my place), and it runs day and night (NB.
 Sometimes there’s maintenance work just after midnight – check status on m.dk if you are arriving or leaving at that time).

-If you arrive early or leave late and need somewhere to store a bag, there are lockers at Copenhagen Central Station (København H) or try LuggageHero that cooperates with shops and hotels for storing short term and long term.
+If you arrive early or leave late and need somewhere to store a bag, we might be able to work something out (just ask).
+Otherwise there are lockers at Copenhagen Central Station (København H) or try LuggageHero that cooperates with shops and hotels for storing short and long time.

 Boheme kaffebar (coffee)

-Mad & Kaffe (Food and coffee); great place for brunch or a coffe.
+Mad & Kaffe (food and coffee); great place for brunch or a coffee.

 Kebabistan – rolls with meat/falafels and salad